Skip to main content

 How to Run These?

 Almost all of these can be run with a simple docker-compose.yml file.
-We are building a library of ready-to-use templates.
+If you want to use an image you built yourself, see using a local image with Compose.
+We are also building a library of ready-to-use templates.

 Browse Templates on Hostim.dev